dramamine/leftovers-again/FAQ.md

 Probably every singles format is functional.
 Doubles formats aren't implemented yet.

 ## #How do I use the damage calculator?
 Included in here is library code for the [Pokemon Damage Calculator](http://pokemonshowdown.com/damagecalc/).
 I adapted it to work with our bot code.
-To use it, simply call: //TODO
+To use it, simply call: **TODO**

 ### What's your bot code of ethics?
 - Bots will not ruin the game for anyone.